Breeding of dog is either or both of the following:

 Application process and fee

-The fee for this licence is £250 (or £245 processing fee plus £25 upon issue of the licence) plus any actual vet costs if a veterinary inspection is required.
+The fee for this licence is £250 (or £245 processing fee plus £25 upon issue of the licence) plus the cost of a veterinary inspection.
 The costs for this veterinary inspection are payable by the applicant/licence holder.
 This applies to veterinary inspections required during the application process and during the licence period.

 A separate application (plus application fee) is required for each additional licensable activity.